ChristyCakes/BlogApp/README.md

 Includes
 * REST requests to an Express.js Server
 * Connection to MySQL database and its stored procedures
-* Login authentication with auth tokens using Passport
+* Login authentication with auth tokens using PassportJS
-* route protection in back end routers and in the front end PrivateRoutes
+* Back end route protection with routers and front end protection with PrivateRoute
-* styled with Bootstrap and CSS
+* Styline using Bootstrap and CSS